Nurse puts a band aid on a girl after COVID-19 vaccine

 Coronaviruses are a large family of viruses that usually cause mild or moderate illnesses such as the common cold.
+Some types of coronaviruses can cause more serious, even life-threatening diseases such as COVID-19.

 SARS-CoV-2 usually enters the mouth or nose and infects cells of the airways.
-It can cause coughing, fever, shortness of breath, a sore throat, headache and, in some variants, temporary loss of taste or smell.
+It can cause coughing, fever, shortness of breath, a sore throat, headache and in some variants, temporary loss of taste or smell.

 COVID-19 spreads from an infected person’s mouth or nose through coughing, sneezing, speaking, singing or breathing, or by touching contaminated surfaces.